Hazel Lavery: Irish banknotes

-After the Anglo-Irish treaty, the Irish Free State government invited Lavery to create an image of a female personification of Ireland for the new Irish banknotes.
+After the Anglo-Irish treaty, the Irish Free State government invited John Lavery to create an image of a female personification of Ireland for the new Irish banknotes.
 Such a personification harks back to figures in ancient Irish mythology and has been exemplified in recent centuries by women such as James Clarence Mangan's Dark Rosaleen and W. B. Yeats' Cathleen Ní Houlihan.

-This personification of Ireland modelled on Lady Lavery and painted by her husband was reproduced on banknotes of Ireland from 1928 until the 1970s.
+This personification of Ireland, modelled on Lady Lavery and painted by her husband, was reproduced on the Series_A_banknotes of Ireland from 1928 until the 1970s.
 It then appeared as a watermark on Series B and Series C notes until the latter were replaced by the euro in 2002.

 Other portraits

 Lady Lavery sat for more than 400 portraits by Sir John.
 Many were similarly named, leading an expert to remark that "Hazel in ..." is virtually a Lavery trademark.

 Lavery's biographer described "Hazel in rose and grey" as "One of the nicest of Lavery's "Hazel in" pictures.
 For once he abandons the full-length format and the composition gains a more curvy, dynamic appearance.
 Hazel, profiled by what photographers call a hair light, wears a wispy dress the colour of faded hydrangeas".

 Another well-known portrait of Hazel Lavery painted by her husband is known as "The Red Rose" (1923).
 As one expert describes, this painting has a complicated history:

 Her well-known face and the characteristic red, purple and gold colour harmonies make The Red Rose immediately recognizable as a portrait of her.
 However, the canvas was begun in 1892 as a portrait of Mrs William Burrell.
 In 1912 it was transformed into a portrait of Sarah Bernhardt, and in the early twenties it was, for a brief period, a portrait of Viscountess Curzon.